 The Writing By Writers Workshop @ Tomales Bay brings aspiring writers into close community with nationally known poets and writers.
 Manuscript and poetry workshops are limited to 12 participants and generative workshops are limited to 15 to ensure an intimate setting.
 For information on how to apply, please click here.

-Tuition: $1,650 (before April 1) $1,750 (after April 1) includes one four-day workshop (excluding the full manuscript master class), admittance to all panels and readings, and all meals (dinner on Wednesday; three meals Thursday through Sunday; breakfast and lunch on Sunday) and lodging for four nights.
+Tuition: $1,650 (before April 1) $1,750 (after April 1) includes one four-day workshop, admittance to all panels and readings, and all meals (dinner on Wednesday; three meals Thursday through Sunday; breakfast and lunch on Sunday) and lodging for four nights.
 Vegan and gluten free meals are available upon request.

 Lodging: The Marconi Conference Center is located along the east shore of Tomales Bay near the quaint community of Marshall.
 The location provides dramatic views of the bay and lush inland hills of the Point Reyes Peninsula.
-Shared double or triple smoke-free rooms each have a private full bath, in-room coffee, a study desk, a telephone (requires phone card) and free wireless internet access.
+Shared DOUBLE or TRIPLE smoke-free rooms each have a private full bath, in-room coffee, a study desk, a telephone (requires phone card) and free wireless internet access.
 A limited number of single rooms are available on a first-come, first-served basis for a supplemental fee of $900.
+We discount the price by $500 for people who stay off campus.
 Disability accessible and equipped rooms are available.
 Please let us know as soon as possible if you require these accommodations.